-What would you give for a first class menu from the sunken disaster Titanic?
+What would you give for a first-class menu from the sunken disaster Titanic?
 Well, you will find out soon as the rare memorabilia goes under the hammer.
-Placed on the table of first-class passenger Dr Washington Dodge, his wife Ruth and son, Washington Junior, the menu is dated to April 14 1912.
-While the Dodge family survived the tragedy that consumed over 1500 lives, the menu also made it to shores safely inside Ruth’s handbag.
-The menu offers over 40 dining options that include consommé fermier, egg a l’Argenteuil and grilled mutton chops.
+Placed on the table of first-class passenger Dr. Washington Dodge, his wife Ruth, and son, Washington Junior, the menu is dated to April 14, 1912.
+While the Dodge family survived the tragedy that consumed over 1500 lives, the menu also made it safely inside Ruth’s handbag.
+The menu offers over 40 dining options that include consommé fermier, an egg a l’Argenteuil, and grilled mutton chops.
 It gives a peek inside the lavish Edwardian society’s lifestyle and food preferences.

 The ‘Star of the auction’ menu card is said to fetch between £60,000 ($ 94,500) and £100,000 ($157,500).
 The menu will be auctioned by Henry Aldridge & Son in Devizes, Wiltshire, on March 31.